 Key hierarchy for the NextGen system is shown in Figure 5.1.4.8.2.2-1a.
-In general, the key hierarchy is similar to that of SAE/LTE with the differences like (1) Introduction of two additional layers in key hierarchy that allows the security anchor key resulting from the authentication to be held in a secure location (in effect this is splitting the KASME into KCP-AU, KSCM and KCP-CN); (2) Ability to generate keys (KUP-GW) for termination of the UP security at a user plane gateway (Key Issue # 1.4); (3) Ability to generate keys for each slice at the UP-GW for encryption and integrity checks.
+In general, the key hierarchy is similar to that of SAE/LTE with the differences like (1) Introduction of two additional layers in key hierarchy that allows the security anchor key resulting from the authentication to be held in a secure location (in effect this is splitting the KASME into KSEAF, KSCMF and KCP-CN); (2) Ability to generate keys (KUP) for termination of the UP security at a user plane gateway (Key Issue # 1.4); (3) Ability to generate slice-specific keys for NAS and UP encryption and integrity checks, derived from the KSCMF, the slice anchor key.

 The description of each key in the key hierarchy is as follows.